peterdonnellb/Oba-Rise-of-Kingdoms/README.md

 - **Build Raft** (gold cost): Embark onto adjacent water.
 - **Manage City** (B): Opens city production modal.
 - **Upgrade City**: Upgrade the city (if on a city hex).
-- **Resource improvements** (Mine, Quarry, Farm, Fishing, Sawpit) appear when clicking a resource tile.
+- **Resource improvements** (Mine, Gem Mine, Quarry, Farm, Fishing, Sawpit) appear when clicking a resource tile.

+### In-Game Menu (Mobile Style)

+The in-game menu is a modern mobile-style overlay with the following sections:

+**Game Section:**
+- Displays current turn and gold.
+- Quick link to Rankings (📊)
+- Quick link to Technology Tree (📜)

+**Sound Section:**
+- Music toggle with visual indicator (🔊/🔇)
+- Volume slider (0-100%) with percentage display

+**Actions Section:**
+- Save Game (with confirmation popup)
+- Restart Game (with confirmation)
+- Quit to Menu (auto-saves without popup)

+**Quick Controls Reference:**
+- Shows keyboard shortcuts: M (Move), A (Attack), H (Heal), Space (Skip), E (End Turn)

+The menu slides up with a smooth animation and is fully responsive for mobile devices.
+A floating audio toggle button is positioned 5px above the End Turn button and hides when the menu is open.

 ### Modal Dialogs